 The Master of Science in Nursing curriculum includes a minimum of 36 credit hours of study depending on the specialty track.
 The advanced practice tracks include Adult/Gerontological Health Nursing, Family Psychiatric Mental Health Nursing, Child and Adolescent Health Nursing, and Nurse Anesthesia.
-Graduates are prepared for advanced practice as nurse practitioners or nurse anesthetists.
+Graduates are prepared for advanced practice as clinical nurse specialists, nurse practitioners, or nurse anesthetists, or for roles as administrators or educators.
 The curriculum is based on theory and research both in nursing and in related disciplines.
 It provides the foundation for doctoral study and for ongoing professional development.